Live-cel Platforms

 Treating Gaucher disease caused by GLB1 deficiency - a condition affecting over 160,000 persons worldwide.

-The STEM procedure involves induction of HSC mobilization in the patient.
+The Live-cel procedure involves induction of HSC mobilization in the patient.

 Mobilized cells are then harvested from the patient by apheresis.